Company: AREX Markets · Role: Lead Product Designer · Date: 2021

 How might we redesign the portal experience so that our busy partners can manage their client leads efficiently and with total confidence?

-The research revealed a key insight: our partners weren't tech-savvy.
-They were busy business people who needed to get information quickly and without friction.
-I used several methods to identify their frustrations:
+Our partners weren't tech-savvy.
+They were busy business people who needed to get information quickly without friction.

 As a partner, I want to create a new lead in the system so I can manage and track its progress in an organized manner.